Israel-Felipe/projeto14-metashoes-front/README.md

-# My Wallet
+# MetaShoes

-A responsive website that simulates a wallet to help you control your finances.
+A responsive website that simulates a e-commerce of shoes to Metaverse.

 //<center><img src="https://user-images.githubusercontent.com/103606213/187323116-c5047013-2a62-4ef8-b4ac-57f1ff28a966.gif"></center>

-//Try it out now at (link)
+//Try it out now at projeto14-metashoes-front.vercel.app

 ## About this Project

-This is a Single-Page Application that simulates a wallet.
+This is a Single-Page Application that simulates a e-commerce.
 Below are the implemented features:

 - Login
 - Sign up
-- Bank extract
-- Bank deposit
+- HomeScreen
-- Show and hide the balance of your wallet
+- Add to cart
+- Remove from cart
+- Buy a shoe

 ## Why?

 This project was made to be part of my GitHub portfolio.

-This web site was my first project full stack!
+This web site was my first project full stack using MongoDB!

 I will be happy if you can give me some feedback on the code, layout or anything you think could have been better in the project.